Peek behind the canvas at Upper Belvedere to discover the story behind Klimt’s unfinished work The Bride.

 (Klimt in a photograph by Moriz Nähr from around 1916; Wien Museum Inv.-Nr.
 55270; excerpt reproduced with permission under the terms of the CC0 licence)

-Although unfinished, the painting has its own form of fame thanks to a photo taken of Klimt’s studio (which you can visit) by Moritz Nähr shortly after his passing.
-The Bride sits on an easel in a scene laden with unfulfilled expectation.
+Although unfinished, the painting has its own form of fame thanks to a photo taken of Klimt’s studio by Moritz Nähr shortly after the artist’s death.
+The Bride sits on an easel in a poignant scene laden with unfulfilled expectation.

-The painting itself forms the centrepiece of the display, of course, thanks to a long-term loan of the work to Belvedere by the Klimt Foundation (the exhibition is a joint project by the two institutions).
+That photo appears in the exhibition, though the painting itself forms the centrepiece, of course, thanks to a long-term loan of the work to Belvedere by the Klimt Foundation (the exhibition is a joint project by the two institutions).

 We also find insights on The Bride‘s composition and creation.
 So we see, for example, preliminary sketches and studies by Klimt, as well as the results of formal technical analysis of the work.